This post was originally published on 29th March 2020. Due to its popularity, it was updated with the new tips on 19th Oct 2022.

 It’s not just about finding the right product.
-Maintaining strong and healthy hair - that looks good - has more to do with proper technique and the elimination of all the extra product that’s actually holding you back.
+Maintaining strong and healthy hair - that actually looks good - has more to do with proper technique and eliminating extra product that’s actually holding you back.

-In this blog, we’re not going to talk about routine — well, not exactly — but rather our top seven Afro hair care tips for men.
+In this blog, we’re not just going to cover routine, we'll be giving you our top 14 Afro hair care tips for men.

 Cut down the number of times you shampoo your afro hair to once a week, especially if you use sulphate-based shampoos.
 Sulphate-based shampoos are powerful cleaners but use harsh compounds that strip your hair of its natural oils (sebum), causing dryness and irritation.

 If you wash your hair three, four or five times a week using these shampoos, you’ll damage and dry out your scalp, as well as reduce the overall strength of your hair.

 2. Go Sulphate-free

 Sodium lauryl sulphate (SLS) can cause skin irritation especially for eczema sufferers.
 It is extremely drying on afro hair as it strips the hair of its natural oils.

 We would recommend using sulphate-free shampoos.
 These shampoos use natural ingredients that clean your hair without stripping it of its oils.
 They strengthen your hair and support its growth, but more on that later!